rackerlabs/support-how-to/content/cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel.md

 If you do not want a user to have seamless SSO access to a linked Cloud account, you can remove user permissions for that account.
-To manage user permissions in the MyRackspace portal, navigate to **Account > Permissions > Assign by Product**.
+To manage user permissions in the MyRackspace Portal, navigate to **Account > Permissions > Assign by Product**.

 #### What permissions do I have when using seamless SSO?